GiWanPark/DouglasPeucker-Algorithm/README.md

  2. find the fartest point from the line.
  3. if the fartest point is over the epsilon, remove the point.

+I also uploaded the animation of the algorithm.
+I hope it will help you.